department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/Medallia-feedback-analysis.md

 * **No updates for claims** or process seemed opaque / users want more transparency around status

 ### Fixable(?) problems
+Likely about MHV National Portal:
 * 6 users were caught in a loop of trying to register for MHV, or trying to upgrade to a Premium account
 * 2 users struggled to figure out how to update their personal info ("mail and records" and "phone numbers")
 * 2 users encountered problems and were unable to schedule appts: one was a video consult with provider, and the other was an appointment with audiology.
 * 1 user wanted but couldn't figure out how to enter flu shot data to their medical record

+Likely about MHV on VA.gov:
 * 1 user tried to clear the notification "red dot" around their new messages, but was unable to do so despite no new messages in the inbox
 * 1 user was unable to add a second address to their profile (need different billing and shipping addresses)
-* 1 user described desire for information sheets and help with terminology around a diagnosis for family members to help them navigate medical appointments.
+* 1 user described desire for an information sheet or glossary of terminology around their diagnosis for family members to help them navigate medical appointments.

 ## Joys users expressed
 * Learned new things